captam3rica/gitNotes/Macintosh/vmware-airwatch-9.0-macos-support.md

 -   DEP for macOS

-    -   Await configuration - hold the user in Setup Assistant until the device is completely setup.
+    -   Await configuration - hold the user in Setup Assistant until the device is completely set up
+        .
     -   Admin account creation - hidden admin account
     -   Users will not be prompted to create a local account through the Setup Assistant
     -   Separate user account creation utilizing network credentials (AD, LDAP, etc)

 **Network accounts are required**

 -   How does this handle auth over wifi?

     -   First use?
     -   After being away from the network for some amount of time?
     -   How is KeyChain syncing handled?

 ### Pre-Staged Admin Accounts for macOS in AirWatch